Mission, Motivation, and Process

 A BHAG is a “big hairy audacious goal” that encapsulates the vivid description of our envisioned future and is linked back to our core purpose.

-Our 2015 BHAG is to be one of the leading U.S. based non-profits for incubating and launching programs in under-resourced urban in international communities in 3+ continents, having launched into “network” over 20 comprehensive sustainable programs each with a 95+% success rate of participants entering into college or trade school.
+Our 2025 BHAG is to be a leading U.S. based non-profits for incubating and launching programs in under-resourced urban in international communities in 3+ continents, having launched into “network” over 10 comprehensive sustainable programs each with a 95+% success rate of participants entering into college or trade school.

 Our staff members and volunteers are highly exceptional people committed to professional development, including the cross-cultural competencies needed to establish authentic relationships with those they will be working or partnering with.
 The ability of our staff and volunteers to work beyond their own cultural and socio-economic borders is the foundation to healthy partnerships and a significant factor in the long term sustainability of the programs we incubate and launch.